-It is becoming increasingly common that employers no longer offer retirement pension benefits.
+It is becoming increasingly common for employers to no longer offer pension benefits for retirement.
 Pensions are very costly to the employer as wages continue to rise and life expectancy continues to extend longer.
-This means that the employer may be forced to set aside larger amounts of savings or continue to pay these expenses further down the road.

 Replacing the Guaranteed Income Stream with Annuity Income